 Proportions: 4:1 (can also be 3:1, 2:1)

-Note: if a separate image is not provided, the logo or graphics from the event banner will be used, adjusted to height
+Notes: if a separate graphic is not delivered, the logo or graphic elements from the event banner will be used, adjusted appropriately to the height

 Format: PNG, SVG, PDF, AI